Best Travel Cards for Australians Heading Overseas in 2025

 What is a travel card?

 Travel cards available for Australian customers include travel debit cards, travel prepaid cards and travel credit cards.
-They all work a little differently - but the main benefit of any of these travel card options is that they’re designed for use overseas.
+While there might not be an international travel card with no fee at all, the main benefit of any of these cards for international travel is that they’re designed for use overseas.

 What are the different types of travel card in Australia?